WHAT TO FIX’s Submission to the European Board on Digital Services’ First Annual Report on Systemic Risks

 In November 2024, Very Large Online Platforms and Search Engines (VLOP/SEs) submitted their first round of systemic risk assessment, mitigation and audit reports, in compliance with Articles 34, 35 and 37 of the Digital Services Act (DSA).

 The European Board for Digital Services (EBDS) is responsible for undertaking an annual review of prominent systemic risks in cooperation with the European Commission (Art.
 35).
-In preparation for this report, the board solicited public inputs.
+In preparation for this report, the board solicited public input.

 Our submission to the European Commission and EBDS made three important contributions: